erzr2/ZbwTrainingGen/README.md

 ZbwTrainingGen
 ==============

-A Tower Trainer files generator for vZBW.
+This Java program is designed to create Tower Trainer files for vZBW's training.